-The basic tenet of sustainability refers to ESG factors (Environmental, Social, and Governance) and has been used as a base for sustainable services, products and other investment activity.
-In the case of financial products, for example, it must be made clear whether they are pursuing sustainable goals, and – in accordance with MiFID II – investment advisors must ask their customers whether they would like to invest sustainably.
+In the case of financial products, for example, it must be made clear whether they are pursuing sustainable goals, and – in accordance with European rules (MiFID II) – investment advisors must ask their customers whether they would like to invest sustainably.

 ✓An investment product that avoids negative effects on the environment, such as the emission of greenhouse gases, human rights violations, endangering biodiversity, etc.